20 Obscure Christmas Songs That Don’t Suck

 11. “Christmas Wish” by Takako Minekawa

 Takako Minekawa was a Japanese child star who transformed herself into a brilliantly experimental pop musician.
 This is from her Japanese-only EP Baroque in Winter, and it’s a cover of the NRBQ 2007 song.
-Thankfully, Minekawa’s releasing music again after a long hiatus starting in the year 2000: Her most recent is 2014’s Savage Imagination, her second with collaborator Dustin Wong.
+Thankfully, Minekawa’s released music again after a long hiatus starting in the year 2000.

 12. “Christmas Without a Prayer” by Sparks

-While Sparks continue to prep their new album Hippopotamus and their upcoming film with Guy Maddin, 2016 was quiet for the band.
-But last year, not only did they release one of the best albums of the year they also did a Christmas single!
+Not only did Sparks release one of the best albums of 2015, they also had a Christmas single!
 Only Sparks’ tinkly piano and downtrodden vocals can really do justice to this song about being alone on Christmas; after all, they’ve had practice with the similarly downcast “Thank God It’s Not Christmas.”

 13. “Evergreen” by mc chris

-We love unconventional Christmas songs, especially “Evergreen”, one about buying drugs from a Christmas tree salesman.
+We love unconventional Christmas songs, especially “Evergreen,” a track about buying drugs from a Christmas tree salesman.
 Christmas songs should cover all methods of celebration, be they legal in your town or not.

 14. “Christmas Is Going to the Dogs” by Eels